cjdbarlow/Part-One/adrenoreceptors.md

 # Adrenoreceptors
 > Understand the pharmacology of adrenoreceptor blocking drugs.

-*This covers the pharmacology of adrenoreceptors and the production and metabolism of endogenous catecholamines.
-Detailed information on specific agents is in the [pharmacopeia](adrenergic_drugs.md).*
+*This covers the pharmacology of adrenoreceptors.
+The production and metabolism of endogenous catecholamines is covered under [adrenal hormones](adrenal-hormones.md).
+Detailed information on specific sympathomimetic agents is in the [pharmacopeia](adrenergic_drugs.md).*

 Adrenoreceptors are classified by their varying sensitivity to different catecholamines.
 Additionally:
 * All adrenoreceptors are G protein-coupled receptors